chakra-ui/panda/.changeset/lucky-yaks-allow.md

 '@pandacss/shared': patch
 ---

-Make cssVar be able to handle slash as token name
+Fix issue where slash could not be used in token name